The Seven Modern Wonders of China

 It is said that "20 new cities are being built every year in China".
 Though a lot of the new construction is becoming occupied, many large areas remain largely empty, such as Zhengdong New Area in Zhengzhou (reputedly "China's largest ghost city"), Ordos in Inner Mongolia, and Chenggong, Kunming.
 Aerial photographs of many new projects show big developments with almost no cars!

-For example, the New South China Mall in Dongguan that was built in 2005 is known as the largest mall in the world, but it is mostly empty.
+For example, the New South China Mall in Dongguan that was built in 2005, was once known as the largest mall in the world, but it is mostly empty.
+The BIGGEST BUILDING IN THE WORLD, the New Century Global Center in Chengdu, eclipses all other malls, and is faring better, though China's malls are looking at 30% vacancy in 2014.
 Housing prices are quickly rising in China, but this surely can't continue with such huge overbuild?